Is a 6% commission fair? | What makes a realtor's fee fair? | Learn how to get a fair commission rate | FAQs

 In a city like Des Moines, Iowa, where the median home value is $180,000, selling a $1 million home is a rare opportunity.
 There's likely to be more competition over your listing and realtors may be more likely to accept a lower rate.[2]

-But in a city like San Francisco, where the median home value is $1.5 million, agents are used to receiving top dollar for their services, even on pricier properties.
+But in a city like San Francisco, where the median home value is well over $1 million, agents are used to receiving top dollar for their services, even on pricier properties.
 The average commission rate in your area is already a good indicator of the rates that most agents are willing to accept.
 Most realtors will probably walk away from clients trying to negotiate a less-than-average commission on a $1 million home.[3]

 Realtors consider how easy your home will be to sell

 Another factor to consider is how easy your home will be to sell.
-If a realtor thinks your house will sell quickly and without much effort, they're more likely to think a lower commission rate is fair.
+If a realtor thinks your house will sell quickly and without much effort, they're more likely to feel a lower commission rate is fair.
 If you're willing to price your home appropriately and your property is in move-in condition, that's a good indicator that the sale will be smooth.

 "I will reject a lower commission if I know that the home being sold will not appeal to the masses or will take longer to sell due to the limited pool of buyers," says Kristina Morales, an agent with eXp Realty in Cleveland, Ohio.
-"It means that I will need to invest more marketing dollars and time to maximize exposure."
+"It means that I will need to invest more marketing dollars and time to maximize exposure." |

 Homes that have major problems (such as mold, foundation, or electrical issues) pose a risk of a lengthy home inspection or appraisal process.
 Properties that are listed at a high price point against an agent's professional recommendation will likely sit on the market for a long time.